sensoroni/sensoroni/README.md

 ### securityonion (server)

 A custom module that integrates Sensoroni with  [Security Onion](https://securityonion.net).
-This module provides a new endpoint, /securityonion/joblookup?esid=xyz, where xyz is the Elasticsearch document ID containing the desired packet source, target, and date ranges to retrieve.
+This module provides a new endpoint, /securityonion/joblookup?esid=xyz&redirectUrl=/, where xyz is the Elasticsearch document ID containing the desired packet source, target, and date ranges to retrieve.
+The redirectUrl parameter is available to accomodate reverse proxy configurations.

 ### stenoquery (agent)